qeAsdF/system_engineering-devops/0x01-shell_permissions/README.md

-The script writting for shell redirecting commads.
+The script writting for shell commads.